zach4098/TrafficMonitoring-usingYOLO/README.md

 2. No license plate data is collected
 3. When collecting data, the Raspberry Pi is not connected to any devices via Bluetooth of Wi-Fi

+### Data Collection Scripts

+[main.py](depthai_collection/main.py) is the main executable script.
+Its intention is to run on startup with no editing.
+In order to modify properties such as detection zone, default rush hours, or detection network file, go to [params.py](params.py)

+[mainXgpio.py](depthai_collection/mainXgpio.py) is meant for troubleshooting on a laptop or computer.
+The default [main.py](depthai_collection/main.py) script uses the Raspberry Pi's GPIO module, which is only available on the RPi itself.
+Additionally, instead of a try-except loop, [mainXgpio.py](depthai_collection/mainXgpio.py) simply allows an error to be thrown

 ## Pipeline
 <img src="media/images/project/pipeline.png" height="300">